pyropenguin11/campus-sync/README.md

 npm run dev
 ```

 The development server runs on `http://localhost:3000`.
-The map view is still powered by Leaflet (loaded from CDN) and mirrors the Vite prototype.
+The map view uses MapLibre GL to render the GeoJSON overlays exported from the ArcGIS services.

 ### Quality checks